Get us in your inbox

 • Cocktail bars

 Not so much a pub as a manifestation from another universe that drifts in from time to time and opens its door at random.
-Young people come in, carry items up the stairs, then never come down again.
+Young people come in, carry items up the stairs, and never come down again.
 The barmaid is ethereal.
 There is hardly any choice of beer.
 Crisps are sometimes free.
-This is the type of pub you visit once then dream about years later, wondering if it ever existed at all.
+The Waverley is the type of pub you visit once and then dream about years later, wondering if it ever existed at all.
 If you drop by for a pint, it will probably be closed.

 Advertising

-A 2016 debutante in the heart of the Old Town, Salt Horse is dual-purpose beer shop and bar with the business very much on message in terms of artisan food and drink.
-The bar space is not the biggest but it has the maximum number of small tables squeezed in, simple ddcor, lots of beer in bottles and cans, and a dozen rotating keg lines featuring breweries like Pilot of Leith, Kernel of London, Moor of Bristol, Thornbridge from Derbyshire and more.
-These are served in schooners (two-thirds of a pint) as is customary these days but with some beers reaching 7 percent abv and above, that’s no bad thing.
+Salt Horse is a dual-purpose beer shop and bar with the business very much on message in terms of artisan food and drink.
+The bar space is not the biggest, but it has the maximum number of small tables squeezed in, simple decor, lots of beer in bottles and cans, and a dozen rotating keg lines featuring breweries from around the United Kingdom.
+These are served in schooners (two-thirds of a pint) as is customary these days, but with some beers reaching 7 percent ABV and above, that’s no bad thing.

 Advertising